6c65726f79/custom-titlebar/README.md

 # CSS Class

-You can use the CSS class `.custom-titlebar-container` to customize the container under the title bar.
+You can use the CSS class `.custom-titlebar-container` to customize the container under the titlebar.

 ----